Home › Forums › Discussions › Digital Tool Use in Malaria Surveillance Programs

-This topic contains 0 replies, has 1 voice, and was last updated by Zoe Kaldor 4 years, 11 months ago.
+This topic contains 0 replies, has 1 voice, and was last updated by Jeremy Zabarsky 5 years, 9 months ago.

 We hosted a very engaging webinar on Wednesday, July 11th with Jessica Long, a representative from Dimagi, who discussed how digital tools can help strengthen and support malaria surveillance programs.
 Below is a summary of the discussion and some key takeaways.
 If you missed the webinar, you can find the recorded session here and a downloadable version of Jessica’s presentation here.